INRIA/scikit-learn-mooc/jupyter-book/trees/trees_module_intro.md

 <!-- Give the investment in time -->

-The estimated time to go through this module is about 2 hours 15.
+The estimated time to go through this module is about 3 hours.